 The iPhone version of OmniFocus comes with one more thing; Apple Watch, of course.

 On the Apple Watch, OmniFocus shows itself from its best side.
 The watch complication is clear and easy to understand – showing the next due tasks.
-The app is rather special and has more functionality than other task management apps I have tried so far.
+The app is rather special and has more functionality than other task management apps we have tried so far.

 By default, it will follow the same ruleset as the Today widget.
 In the app settings on the iPhone, the user can toggle which attributes would be included inside both the Today widget and the Apple Watch app: Overdue tasks, Soon due tasks, Deferred tasks, Flagged tasks.
 If using Pro, one can also select a custom perspective; and all tasks shown in this perspective will be shown on the Apple Watch app.